Beautiful yogis and yoginis,

 Calm the breath in and out.

-Sitting up tall with the hands on our knees.
+Sitting up tall with a hand on her knees.

 Especially panic attacks,